 The Hungarian currency, the pengő, lost such value after a short time, that the bilpengő (one trillion pengő) note was issued to alleviate calculations.
 Before introducing the new currency, the forint, even the 100 million bilpengő note was effectively worthless.

 There are several reasons why hyperinflation has such a devastating impact on an economy.
 People will tend to hoard goods because of rising prices, even those they don't need, which in turn can cause empty shelves in shops.
 Money on saving accounts vanish, crushing consumers net worth.
 Also, because people aren't depositing their money, banks and lenders may go to bankruptcy.
-Governments fail to provide public services as tax revenues also fall.
+Governments fail to provide public services since tax revenues, for example sales tax or value-added tax also plunge.
 Printing more money becomes the only choice, making the hyperinflation even worse.

 Hyperinflation is not only a feature of the distant history: Zimbabwe experienced extreme inflation as well that peaked in November 2008 when prices doubled daily on average.